ikushaldave/CSS-Grid/writeup.md

 ![Explicit Grid Row](./images/explicit-grid-rows.png)

-In above we set explicit size to 3 rows only and other after taking size of content of we increase content any grid items after grid line 4 we will see that all other items of that grid row have same size.
+In above I set explicit size to 3 rows only and other after taking size of content of I increase content any grid items after grid line 4 I will see that all other items of that grid row have same size.

 ![Implicit Grid Row starting at grid-line 4 size increases as content increases](./images/implicit-grid-rows-sizes.png)